 a) providing an initial deviation report to ISO/CS with the DIS submission;

-b) providing a final deviation report to TMB (through the ISO/TMB Secretary at tmb@iso.org) upon submission of the final text of the standard for publication.
+b) providing a final deviation report to TMB (through the ISO/TMB Secretary at tmb@iso.org) upon submission of the final text of the International Standard for publication.

-The Committee shall use the ISO commenting template to provide its deviation reports.
+The committee shall use the ISO commenting template to provide its deviation reports.
 The deviation report shall contain the changes to the Appendix 2 text or notes to entry and any deletions.
 The report should also contain additions to facilitate trend analysis for future revisions.

 NOTE 1 The final deviation report can be an updated version of the initial deviation report.

-NOTE 2 The Committee strives to avoid any non-applicability of the harmonized structure.
+NOTE 2 The committee strives to avoid any non-applicability of the harmonized structure.

-The Committee receives comments from ISO/CS regarding the deviations.
+The committee receives comments from ISO/CS regarding the deviations.
 The committee resolves the comments in dialogue with the editorial staff.
 The deviation reports are retained by JTCG.
 JTCG reviews the deviation reports for trends and other information for future revisions of Annex SL.

 Appendix 1